noah-nuebling/no-framework-js/README.md

 A common objection: "Sure, vanilla JS works for simple stuff, but for anything complex you need React."

 Consider: People built Photoshop, Microsoft Office, and entire operating systems with imperative UI code (UIKit, AppKit, Win32).
-The idea that a web app is "too complex" to write without "Reactivity" doesn't hold up.
+The idea that a web app is "too complex" to write without "reactivity" doesn't hold up.

 Yes, you *can* mess up state synchronization with manual bindings, but even if that does happen the bug is usually immediately visible in the UI and easy to track down.

-React's solution trades this problem for arguably more complex ones - now you have to learn how `useEffect` and `useMemo`, and everything is veiled in a layer of implicit behavior and magic, that you'll have to understand when things go wrong.
+React's solution trades this problem for arguably more complex ones - now  everything is veiled in a layer of implicit behavior and magic, that you'll have to understand when things update less or more frequently than you expected. (`useMemo`, `useEffect`, ...)

 Does it really make it easier to build great software?